 If this sounds daunting read on!
 The team at Elite Supps know that you make a considerable investment both in terms of your time and money to reach your goals so we have done the research for you!

-The two main types - and best studied - forms of creatine on the market are creatine HCL and creatine monohydrate, if you’re already adding creatine to your supplement regime chances are it’s in one of these two forms and for good reason.
-Both have been shown to be superior in terms of effectiveness and availability, let's break them down.
+There are many different forms of creatine - more than 10 to be exact!
+The two main types - and best studied - of creatine on the market are creatine HCL and creatine monohydrate.
+If you’re already adding creatine to your supplement regime chances are it’s in one of these two forms and for good reason.
+Both have been shown to be effective in terms of effectiveness and availability.
+Let's break them down and find out once and for all, which is better: Creatine HCL or creatine monohydrate!
+Let's start with a quick look at each.

 Creatine Monohydrate